This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-It’s hikes like this that are a good reminder to never go out without a map and a plan (and in the case of the New Mexico desert, a hell of a lot of water and sunscreen).
-We eventually made it over the dried-up riverbed and to a spot we could take cover behind a small cliff.
-Every once in awhile the wind would ease up — just for a moment — and we could see our car in the distance.
+It’s hikes like this that are a good reminder to never go out without a map and a plan (and in the case of the New Mexico desert, a whole lot of water and sunscreen).
+We eventually made it over the dried-up riverbed to a spot we could take cover behind a small cliff.
+Every once in awhile the wind eased up — just for a moment — and we could see our car in the distance.
 We estimated there was still a mile to go, and that assumed we could walk a straight line without seeing where we were going.

 Neither of us have any meteorological knowledge but we’ve both spent enough time outside to know this didn’t look like it was letting up.
-We could try and wait it out, but that felt like a longshot and walking back in the dark didn’t seem like a great idea either.
+We could try and wait it out, but that felt like a longshot.
+Walking back in the dark didn’t seem like a great idea either.
 Would a headlamp really help if the duststorm kept up?

 And so we persevered, as fast as we were safely able.
-That twenty minutes felt a lot longer; all in all we couldn’t have been out in the wind for more than 45 minutes but we were both spent when we reached the parking lot.
-It felt like torture waiting for a strategic second to open the car door without letting in a world of dust.
+The last push felt a lot longer than it really was; all in all we couldn’t have been out in the wind for more than 45 minutes but we were both spent when we reached the parking lot.
+It was torture waiting for a strategic second to open the car door without letting in a world of dust.
 But we made it, laughing hysterically when we could see each other’s dirty faces while sheltered in the car.
-Able to finally converse, we both blurted out our amazement at the exact same time, talking over each other while waiting for the weather to clear enough to drive.
+Finally able to break our silence, we both blurted out our amazement at the exact same time, talking over each other while waiting for the weather to clear enough to drive.
 These Badlands were nothing like the places I had been before.